Kudgi Super Thermal Power Project

 - 2 Background

-The project, which is being developed by NTPC, was promoted by the Power Company of Karnataka.
-The project is being developed in two phases: 3x800 MW (Phase I) and 2x800 MW (Phase II).
-The power station may take up to 3,200 acres of land.
+The project, which is being developed by NTPC of India, was promoted by the Power Company of Karnataka.
+The project was planned to be developed in two phases: 3x800 MW (Phase I) and 2x800 MW (Phase II), and may take up to 3,200 acres of land.

 March 2014: National Green Tribunal stops construction